-UCSF-Sponsored Site: Official blogs and social media sites operated by UCSF departments or schools, approved by the deans, chairs and/or administration, and coordinated by University Relations or Medical Center Marketing.
+Official blogs and social media sites operated by UCSF departments or schools, approved by the deans, chairs and/or administration, and coordinated by the Office of Communications or UCSF Health Marketing.

-Non-UCSF-Sponsored Site: Any site not operating under the control of UCSF University Relations or Medical Center Marketing, or under the oversight of UCSF deans, chairs and/or administration.
+Any site not operating under the purview of the UCSF Office of Communications or UCSF Health Marketing, or under the oversight of UCSF deans, chairs and/or administration.

 If you are participating in a UCSF-sponsored blog or other social media representing the University, it is important that you follow certain guidelines and obtain specific approvals.